sajjad-hos/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings.md

 ````
 <details> <summary><strong>Solution Approach:</strong></summary>

-- Joined relevant tables such as customer_orders_cleaned, pizza_names, and runner_orders_cleaned to access pizza details and delivery status.
+- Joined relevant tables such as customer_orders_cleaned, pizza_prices, and runner_orders_cleaned.
 - Calculated pizza cost with CASE for base price and array_length(string_to_array(..., ', ')) to count $1 extras.
 - Filtered delivered orders with WHERE cancellation = '' and compute SUM(base_cost + extras_count) for total revenue.
 </details>